Roscas, a delicacy of Tunga, Barugo and Carigara.

-Roscas is almost similar to a fortune cookie, this delicacy came from Barugo, Leyte.
+Roscas is almost similar to a fortune cookie, its hard to bite.
+This delicacy came from Barugo, Leyte.
 It is made of flour, sugar, eggs, anis and lard.
 These cookies have a different taste because of the “Anis” that is added to the ingredients and milk used is from carabao’s milk

 Yield: for about 30 cookies

 185 grams sugar

 ¼ teaspoon baking powder

 2 tablespoons fresh carabao’s milk (or any ordinary milk liquid)

 1. Sieve the flour and mix with the sugar, the baking powder and the butter.
 Blitz in a food processor until the mixture resembles fine breadcrumbs.